getnacelle/nacelle-js/README.md

 npm run create -- <package-name> packages/
 ```

-This runs Lerna's [`create`](https://github.com/lerna/lerna/tree/main/commands/create#readme) script to create a new packge in the `packages/` directory.
+This runs Lerna's [`create`](https://github.com/lerna/lerna/tree/main/commands/create#readme) script to create a new package in the `packages/` directory.
 Follow the prompts to create the new package.

 Alternatively, you can: